GoofyCoder16/hardhat-fundme--fcc/ReadX.md

 __ERRORS__
-passwd field wont show up in recent version---just put it passwd wont accept---create token and save it on windows credentials or use linux
+passwd field wont show up in recent version---just put it passwd wont accept---create token with permissions and save it on windows credentials or use linux